wp-plugins/abase/readme.txt

 == Changelog ==

-= 2.1.7 =
+= 2.1.8 =

 Changed database="" attribute to override database in Settings. (database="" used to be synonymous with db="")

 Trailing spaces tolerable in Settings entries.
-Removed default style="width:auto" in tables.
+Removed default style="width:auto" in tables except for forms.

 = 2.1.6 =